wp-plugins/dcg-display-plugin-data/readme.txt

 Display plugin data (from wordpress.org) into pages / posts using simple shortcode.

 == Description ==
-This plugin display wordpress.org plugins data into pages / posts using simple shortcode.
+This plugin display WordPress.org plugin data such as version, requires and compatible up to, release and last update date, number of downloads, rating, description, installation steps, faq and screenshots etc. into pages / posts using simple shortcode.

 = Shortcode examples =
 * Display specs only.
 This will display version, requires and compatible up to, release and last update date, total number of downloads, average rating and download link.